iExecBlockchainComputing/wpwp-worker-setup/README.md

 ### 8. How do I stake my RLC

+In order to participate in a WPWP campaign you need stake 1 RLC.
 Staking is really easy.
 You can do it using terminal or using our [iExec market](https://market.iex.ec/).

 1. [iExec market](https://market.iex.ec/) version